Last updated on June 28, 2022 3:42 am

 1. Hose clamp pliers

-Relatively common pliers come in a variety of designs and are mainly used for compressing hoses and spring clamps, by making them tighter.
+Relatively common pliers come in a variety of designs and are mainly used for compressing hoses and spring clamps, by making the joint tighter.

 These pliers usually have a peg-shaped tooth on each jaw which makes pinching clamps a cinch.